-- Note: For water heater installations in Massachusetts, refer to section "16.
-Serviceable Parts" on page 61. - 1.
-Select an installation location.
-Please refer to section "5.
+Note: For water heater installations in Massachusetts, refer to section, "17.
+Requirements for State of Massachusetts" on page 68.

+- Select an installation location Please refer to section "5.
 Preparation Before Installation" on page 14. - 2.
-Check the quality of the water to determine if additional treatment is beneficial to the function and efficiency of the water heater.
-For additional information, refer to section "5.
-Preparation Before Installation" on page 14. - Make all necessary gas connections.
-For additional information, refer to section "6.
-Gas Connection" on page 15. - 4.
-Make all necessary venting connections.
-For additional information, refer to section "7.
+Check the quality of the water to determine if additional treatment would be beneficial to the function and efficiency of the water heater.
+For additional information refer to section "5.
+Preparation Before Installation" on page 14. - 3.
+Make all necessary gas connections.
+For additional information refer to section "6.
+Gas Connection" on page 15. - Make all necessary venting connections.
+For additional information refer to section "7.
 Air Intake Inlet and Exhaust Gas Outlet Pipe Connections" on page 20. - Make all necessary water connections.
-For additional information, refer to section "8.
+For additional information refer to section "8.
 Water Connections" on page 29. - 6.
 Make all necessary electrical connections.
-For additional information, refer to "9.
+"9.
 Electrical Power" on page 31.

-Note: For additional electrical protection, a surge protector is recommended.
+Note: For additional electrical protection, the use of a surge protection device is recommended.
 Damage caused by power surges is not covered by the warranty.

-If necessary, convert the water heater from the factory preset of using natural gas to using propane.
-Refer to section "11.
-Natural Gas to Propane Conversion" on page 35 for the instructions.
+7. If necessary, convert the water heater from the factory preset of using natural gas to using propane.
+Refer to "11.
+Natural Gas to Propane Conversion" on page 35 for the required instructions.